METACOGNISANCE

 BENEFITS

-Everyone can benefit from this work, those who are debilitated by intrusive thoughts, emotional states and recurring issues and those who find it difficult to process emotions, often repressing or acting out their pain in the process.
+Everyone can benefit from this work, those who are debilitated by intrusive thoughts, negative emotional states and recurring issues or those who simply find it difficult to identify and express emotions, often repressing or acting out their pain in the process.
+It

-By fully comprehending how acquired conditioning filters and distorts thinking and feeling, in terms of irrational fear, bias and confusion, we can free ourselves from its effects.
-This conditioning encompasses the beliefs and mind-sets accepted and absorbed from families, peers, society, media, culture and religion/spirituality.
+By more fully understanding how acquired conditioning filters and distorts thinking and feeling, in terms of fear, bias and confusion, we can free ourselves from its effects.
+This conditioning includes the beliefs and mind-sets accepted and absorbed from families, peers, society, media, culture and religion/spirituality.

 The process focuses on how to think more clearly, not on what to think.
-By observing, identifying and dismantling limiting and detrimental thoughts and emotional reactions, more refined thinking naturally emerges.
+By observing, identifying and dismantling limiting or detrimental thoughts and emotional reactions, more refined thinking naturally emerges.

-This is essentially a long-term and long-lasting approach which requires patience and understanding to fully grasp and implement.
-It is not based on the individual doing or becoming, so much as removing that which prevents them from fully being.
+Rather it is essentially a long-term and long-lasting approach which requires patience, understanding and a willingness to self-reflect in order to fully grasp and implement.
+It is not based on you doing or becoming, so much as removing that which prevents you from fully being.

 RESULTS

-Rather, the process is based on how to observe then reduce reactions and assimilate 'triggers' -essentially the wounds and scars which shape our life experience- so that we can fully heal and not be at the mercy of those stored memories.
+Understand and assimilate 'triggers' -essentially the wounds and scars which shape life experience- so that you can fully heal and not be at the mercy of those stored memories in the present.

 One-to-one sessions